canlab/Neuroimaging_Pattern_Masks/spatial_basis_functions/margulies/README.md

 If you want corresponding tissue probabilities you can get them by a conjunction of canlab2024 or glasser volumetric parcels, which used the same source data for their registration fusion based projections to volumetric space.
-This could be useful after a smoothing operation.
+This could be useful after a smoothing operation to erode bleedover of the maps into whitematter and extra-cerebral space.